Stuart Pivar

-Stuart Pivar (born 1930) is an American chemist and art collector known for his unorthodox views about evolution.
+Stuart Pivar (born 1930) is an American chemist and art collector.
 Trained as a scientist, Pivar has long endorsed the study of anatomy and need for artists to acquire technical skills.
 He grew his fortune in the plastics industry and is also the author of several books.
 Pivar is one of the founders of the New York Academy of Art with, among others, Andy Warhol.

 Early life

 Stuart Pivar was born 1930 in Brooklyn, New York to a father who imported velvet ribbons and a mother known for being "intensely style-conscious".
 Pivar speaks Yiddish and was brought up in a Jewish family.
 He began collecting objects at age 7, starting with insects in Central Park, and later bottle caps on Kings Highway at age 8.
 He spent time at a summer camp in Kingston, New York.
 Pivar attended Brooklyn Technical High School before going on to earn a B.Sc in chemistry at Hofstra University, graduating in 1951.